Emergency Dentist – Denison, IA

 We never want our patients to be in pain.
 At 32 & You, we have time set aside every day for your dental emergencies.
 We’ll evaluate your situation and get you in to see us as soon as possible.
 Whether it’s a broken tooth, knocked-out tooth, abscessed tooth, a toothache, or any other dental pain, we are here to help.
 We always welcome emergency patients from around the Denison area.
 We’re committed to providing the best dental care possible.
 Call our dental office and trusted emergency dentist in Denison, IA for more information.
 In the event of a life-threatening or medical emergency, please call 911.

-Why Choose 32 & You for Your Emergency Dentist?
+Why Choose 32 & You for Emergency Dental Care?

 How to Prevent Dental Emergencies